Opinion | 7 ways Trump and his cabal are using government to corrupt the election

 This, too, risks further facilitating those efforts, by limiting understanding of them among Congress and voters.
 It comes after Trump privately raged over previous steps by intelligence officials to inform Congress about them.

-Meanwhile, the statements intel officials have released about Russian interference are extraordinarily circumspect and muddy the waters with false equivalences about Chinese and Iranian efforts, which mislead the public and thus further facilitate it.
+Meanwhile, the statements that intel officials have released about Russian interference are extraordinarily circumspect and muddy the waters with false equivalences about Chinese and Iranian efforts, which mislead the public and thus further facilitate it.

 Discrediting vote-by-mail.
 Barr is also cranking out false public statements to discredit vote-by-mail, whether it’s falsely claiming it’s vulnerable to a massive foreign-engineered conspiracy or blatantly misrepresenting actual domestic cases of fraud.